christopher-blackburn/Data-Economy/README.md

 # 3. Labor Costs Estimate

 With estimates for the time-use adjustment factor and p_w, we are ready to construct the labor costs estimate.
 At this point, the labor costs estimate is straightforward.
-We use OES data to collect information and salary and employment for each SOC category (note: even though the analysis is conducted for ONET codes, we must aggregate this to SOC codes for consistency with the OES data.
+We use OES data for salary and employment values for each SOC category (note: even though the analysis is conducted for ONET codes, we must aggregate this to SOC codes for consistency with the OES data.
 The aggregation is straightforward for p_w since this can be computed for SOC categories directly.
-In contrast, I compute a weighted-average distance for the cosine similarity metric for each SOC category.
+Furthermore, I compute a weighted-average distance for the cosine similarity metric for each SOC category.

 ### Relevant code and output

 The code for the aggregation is found in [oes_costs.py](labor_costs/oes_costs.py) and the main figure for checking results is in [data_spending_growth.png](figures/data_spending_growth.png).